DevOps-MBSE/AaC/docs/index.md

 ## What is Architecture-as-Code (AaC)?

+Architecture-as-Code is under major construction at the moment, including this documentation.
+We're doing a major design and implementation overhaul to address 3 primary objectives:
+- Adoptability / Approachability - If AaC is going to provide any value, the intended stakeholders must be willing to use it and get value from it.
+- Extensibility - The domains we work in are complex and require tailoring of any solution.
+Ensure AaC provides an approachable solution for extension.
+- Productivity / Efficiency - Embrace the DevOps principle of Flow by providing key automations to bridge MBSE and product development / delivery.

+The contributors embrace open source, so you may see us "making sausage" for a bit as we establish a first stable release.
+We'll update this documentation when we believe AaC is production ready.
+Until then, feel free to experiment and explore with us.

 ### The AaC Modeling Language

 AaC is a distinctly different take on Model-Based System Engineering (MBSE) that allows a